1. Language and Speakers

 3.1 Overview

 In a sample of 600 morphemes, nominals made up fifty per cent of the database.
-There are less than one hundred verbs, and verb suffixes, and a small number of demonstratives, descriptors, interjections and particles, in the sample.
+There were less than one hundred verbs, and verb suffixes, and a small number of demonstratives, descriptors, interjections and particles.

 3.2 Word Class Derivation